OctopusDeploy/blog/blog/2024-09/octopus-cloud-architecture/index.md

 ![Mapping of Octopus Server resource requirements to Azure resources provided by Octopus Cloud](resources.png)

-This is where the strict isolation driven by the cell-based approach used at the region and reef level changes from a binary proposition to a wide range of options.
+This is where the strict isolation driven by the cell-based approach used at the region and reef level changes from a binary proposition to a spectrum of options.

 At one end of the spectrum, we can host a single instance on its own dedicated reef.
 This is a very powerful option, but we avoid using it because it’s not cost-effective.

 At the other end of the spectrum, hundreds of instances can run on a single reef and share a single Azure SQL elastic pool, a single AKS cluster, and a single Azure storage account.
 This option works well for Cloud instances that are active at different times of the day and don’t generate a lot of load.

 Finally, we have a few options in between these 2 extremes.
-For example, a busy Cloud instance will have dedicated resources assigned to its database but more than likely it will share its K8s cluster and storage account with other instances.
+For example, a busy Cloud instance might have dedicated resources assigned to its database but more than likely it will share its K8s cluster and storage account with other Cloud instances.

-Each Cloud instance has its own database and a file share, which allows us to use built-in Azure tools for managing backup and restore processes.
+Side note.
+The fact that each Cloud instance has its own database and a file share, also allows us to use built-in Azure tools for managing backup and restore processes.

 ### Design for gradual rollouts

 The cell-based architecture lends itself to gradual rollouts because the infrastructure in each reef and region can be upgraded independently.
 This reduces the risk of a change causing an outage that affects the whole of Octopus Cloud.
 As much as nobody likes outages, an outage that affects hundreds of instances is a better place to be than an outage that affects thousands of instances.

-The decision to provision a dedicated file share and a database for each Cloud instance also helps with the gradual rollout of the Octopus Server changes because each instance can be upgraded and downgraded in isolation.
+The decision to provision a dedicated file share and a database for each Cloud instance also helps with the gradual rollout of the Octopus Server changes because each instance can be upgraded and downgraded independently.
 That wouldn't be an easy goal to achieve if, for example, more than one Cloud instance shared the same database via database schemas or a similar mechanism that implements multi-tenancy.

 ### Scalable by default

 This is again where cell-based architecture shines.
 We can scale the infrastructure of Octopus Cloud easily by adding new reefs.
-As a side note, we can also assign individual resource limits to each Cloud instance.
+We can also assign individual resource limits to each Cloud instance.

 Fun fact.
 We had an event a few years ago when Octopus Cloud doubled the number of active Cloud instances within 48-72 hours, and nothing broke.
 No existing customers were affected and Octopus simply paid a higher hosting bill that month.

 ### Avoid temporal coupling